gravitational/careers/challenges/systems/challenge-2.md

 ### Library

-* Track number of connections per upstreams and implement a least connections request forwarder
+* Implement a least connections request forwarder that tracks the number of connections per upstream.
-* Track number of connections per client and implement a rate limiting request forwarder
+* Implement a per-client connection rate limiter that tracks the number of client connections.

 ### Server